KDCinfo/dataflow/data_clump_flow_app/README_releases_todo_bugs.md

 ### Light/moderate changes

+- [ ] When you export, in addition to resetting the export reminder counter to 0, it should also dismiss the reminder message.
+- [ ] 'showIDs' should show IDs in the lists also.
 - [ ] Flows: Delete -> Show preview of first clump
 - [ ] Flows: Add a URL query param to open a specific data flow // ?flow=docker_flows
   - [ ] That would allow for a "share" link